 The results of the DNA testing are then used to help people find others who are "biologically compatible" on the company's platform.

-According to the company's website, by "comparing the HLA genes of two individuals can serve as marker for the overall degree of genetic differences/diversity between two individuals."
+company's website, by "comparing the HLA genes of two individuals can serve as marker for the overall degree of genetic differences/diversity between two individuals."

 "It really dates back to the evolutionary science of mating.
 Where people actually wanted to mate with people who were different so that they could secure healthier children," Bayad said.